What is Cocaine Drip?

 - Talk therapy.
 A licensed therapist can help the person confront issues that may be providing fuel for the cocaine addiction.
 CBT and DBT are the most common evidence-based therapies to help break compulsive behaviors.

 - Group therapy.
 Small groups composed of peers in recovery will meet and discuss topics that pertain to recovery.

 - 12-step program.
 N.A. or A.A. themes are often woven into the treatment program.

 - Life skills training.
 Classes teach new coping skills that can help support recovery efforts.
-One of these is making a relapse prevention plan that is tailored for your specific needs.
+One of these is making a relapse prevention plan that is tailored to your specific needs.

 - Holistic.
 During rehab, you will learn to control stress by engaging in holistic activities.
 These include yoga classes, art therapy, mindfulness, and massage.